backend-development/backend-development-textbook/source/rails_authentication.md

 ## Better Login UX

-If your app deals with more then just one or two users that you set up "by hand", the gem `devise` can help you a lot.
+If your app deals with more than just one or two users that you set up "by hand", the gem `devise` can help you a lot.
 It can makes your logins ...